adam-jb/backup_git/README.md

   --oidc-service-account-email dft-dst-prt-connectivitymetric@appspot.gserviceaccount.com
 ```

-Oddly the scheduler claims to run successfully very quickly, but doesn't actually trigger the cloud function
+When forcing a run the scheduler claims to run successfully very quickly, but doesn't actually trigger the cloud function.
+However it does trigger the cloud function at the scheduled time

 <br>
 <br>